zama-ai/bounty-program/README.md

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)

-# Bounty program committee
+# Committee
 Our bounty committee is responsible for everything from accepting your initial bounty application to reviewing your code, merging your final PR, and getting you your well-deserved reward.
 We have selected a broad range of Zama team members and external reviewers to ensure that the process is as fair, fast, and smooth as possible.

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)

-# Zama bounty program process summarized
+# Summary
 ![zama_bounty_program_summary](https://user-images.githubusercontent.com/5758427/213168034-78f33254-8a9c-40af-9455-d297e8ce3464.png)

+# Leaderboard
+- test
+- test

-## Additional information
+# Additional information
 - Email for private questions: bounty@zama.ai
 - Official discord channel for live discussion: [discord.fhe.org](https://discord.fhe.org).
 - Zama community forum for technical questions: [community.zama.ai/bounty-program](https://community.zama.ai).